MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Experiment

 \textbf{Partial-REID}~\cite{WeiShi2015} is a specially designed partial person Re-ID benchmark that has $600$ images from $60$ people.
 Each person has five partial images in query set and five full-body images in gallery set.
 These images are collected at a university campus under different viewpoints, backgrounds, and occlusions.

 \textbf{Partial-iLIDS}~\cite{Lingxiao2018} is a simulated partial person Re-ID dataset based on the iLIDS dataset.
 It has a total of $476$ images of $119$ people.

 \textbf{Evaluation Protocol.} We employed two standard metrics adopted in most person Re-ID approaches, namely, the cumulative matching curve (CMC) that generates ranking accuracy, and the mean Average Precision (mAP).
-We report Rank-1 accuracy and mAP for evaluation.
+The CMC curve shows the probability that a query identity appears in different-sized candidate lists.
+This evaluation measurement is valid only if there is only one ground truth match for a given query.
+In this paper, we report the Rank-1 accuracy.
+The mAP calculates the area under the Precision-Recall curve, which is known as average precision (AP).
+Then, the mean value of APs of all queries, i.e., mAP, is calculated, which considers both precision and recall of an algorithm, thus providing a more comprehensive evaluation.